UST-EDMM/tosca-lightning/README.md

 Each created or imported TOSCA model may be flagged as TOSCA Light compliant by showing a respective TOSCA Light logo at the top.
 The user has access to a list of violated conditions when a TOSCA service template is not compliant with TOSCA Light.

-#### TOSCA Lightning Transformation CLI
+#### EDMM Transformation Framework

-The TOSCA Lightning Transformation CLI provides the ability to transform a given TOSCA Light model into a set of files and artifacts required by a certain deployment automation technology.
+The EDMM Transformation Framework provides the ability to transform a given TOSCA Light model into a set of files and artifacts required by a certain deployment automation technology.
 Together with the model, a user selects a certain target deployment technology and the framework generates the respective files and templates.
-However, the TOSCA Lightning Transformation CLI is plugin-based and, among others, supports technologies such as Kubernetes, Terraform, or Ansible ([full list](https://github.com/UST-EDMM/transformation-framework#plugins)).
+However, the EDMM Transformation Framework is plugin-based and, among others, supports technologies such as Kubernetes, Terraform, or Ansible ([full list](https://github.com/UST-EDMM/transformation-framework#plugins)).